 The Council considered separate trip limits for the pot and hook and line fisheries at their September 2010 meeting (See Appendix A).
-Because black sea bass are predominately taken with pots (Table 1), the Council determined establishing trip limits for the hook and line component of the fishery would have little impact on extending the black sea bass pot fishery.
+Because black sea bass are predominately taken with pots (Table 4-1), the Council determined establishing trip limits for the hook and line component of the fishery would have little impact on extending the black sea bass pot fishery.

 Alternative 3-6 includes alternatives, which could modify the fishing year and establish a split season commercial ACLs for black sea bass based on historical proportions of landings.
-Alternatives 3 and 4 would retain the current June-May fishing year for black sea bass and establish two six month commercial ACLs based on data from 2006-2009 (Table 4-x4).
+Alternatives 3 and 4 would retain the current June-May fishing year for black sea bass and establish two six month commercial ACLs based on data from 2006-2009 (Table 4-6).
 Under Alternatives 3, the second portion of the fishing season would begin in December when fish houses usually shut for Christmas (Tom Burgess, pers.com.).
-Based on estimated data, which takes into consideration increased effort for the June 2009-May 2010 fishing year, the quota for the June-November portion of fishing year would be met in September and the quota for the December-May portion of the fishing year would be met in January (Table 4-x4).
+Based on estimated data, which takes into consideration increased effort for the June 2009-May 2010 fishing year, the quota for the June-November portion of fishing year would be met in September and the quota for the December-May portion of the fishing year would be met in January during the 2009 fishing year (Table 4-6).

 For Alternative 4, the first portion of the fishing season would extend through the month of December with the second half beginning in January.
 Alternative 4 would divide the quota more evenly among the two time periods and could be better economically for fishermen.
-It is estimated the commercial quota for June-December would be met in October and the commercial quota for January-May would be met in January.
+It is estimated the commercial quota for June-December would be met in October and the commercial quota for January-May would be met in January during the 2009 fishing year.

 Alternative 5 would change the fishing year to November-October and divide the fishing season into November-April and May-October.
-The commercial quota would be apportioned into seasons based on average landings from 2006-2009 (Table 4-x4).
-Based on estimated data for the 2009 fishing year, the November-April quota would be met in January and the May-October quota would be met in August.
+The commercial quota would be apportioned into seasons based on average landings from 2006-2009 (Table 4-6).
+Based on estimated data for the 2009 fishing year, the November-April quota would be met in January and the May-October quota would be met in August for the 2009 fishing year.
 Alternative 6 would change the fishing year to January-December and proposes splitting the season into January-June and July-December.
-The expected dates that the quota would be met, when increased effort during the 2009 fishing year is considered, would be during February for the January-June portion of the fishing year and October for the July-December portion of the fishing year.
+The expected dates that the quota would be met, when increased effort during the 2009 fishing year is considered, would be during February for the January-June portion of the 2009 fishing year and October for the July-December portion of the 2009 fishing year.